dadi/docs/docs/web.md

 This will create `config` & `workspace` folders and `server.js` which will serve as the entry point to your app.

-## Configration
+## Configuration

-All the core platform services are configured using enviroment specific configuration.json files, the default being `development`.
+All the core platform services are configured using environment specific configuration.json files, the default being `development`.
 For more advanced users this can also load based on the `hostname` i.e., it will also look for `config." + req.headers.host + ".json`

 The minimal `config.development.json` file looks like this: